robertbullen/seemoji/README.md

 # seemoji

-A web project that uses AI/ML to detect hand gestures that trigger emoji insertions.
+A project that uses AI/ML to detect hand gestures from a webcam and then insert emoji characters.

+Experience a live version at <https://robertbullen.github.io/seemoji>.